Search

 4. Collaborate: Expanding wildlife populations beyond the borders of Kwandwe.
 Wildlife swaps ensure genetic diversity and translocations support moving animals to other protected areas.
 Request to be added to the conservation mailing list and keep up to date with planned projects and how to get involved.

 5. Research: Partnering with academic institutions to conduct biodiversity research.
-Set up a camera trap and inspect other footage to understand how we use motion detection cameras to survey moments and territories and understand more about certain species.
+Set up a camera trap and inspect other footage to understand how we use motion detection cameras to survey moments and territories, and understand more about certain species.